 After 89 international games for the All Blacks, TJ Perenara has bowed out of the international rugby union arena.
 However, before taking the field for the last time in the revered black jersey, Perenara decided to use the platform to make a political statement.

-Despite being a seemingly routine haka performed by the All Blacks 19,000kms away in Italy, it was a statement being directed not at the bunch of burly Italian men standing opposite them, nor the 40,000-strong crowd in attendance, but rather the hundreds of thousands of New Zealanders watching the game live on television, or those that would see the clip on social media.
+Despite being a seemingly routine haka performed by the All Blacks 19,000kms away in Italy, it was a statement being directed not at the bunch of burly Italian men standing opposite them, nor the 40,000-strong crowd in attendance, but rather the hundreds of thousands of New Zealanders watching the game live on television and those that would see the clip on social media.
 Talking to Sky Sport after the game, Perenara said it was special to lead the haka at any time, “and to be able to lead it tonight, specially to show the unification of our people back home”.

 “I think we all saw the people in our hīkoi that took place, and we definitely saw it over here, and just the unity that our country showed, how our country has all come together.